Friday, January 11, 2013

 Love the Sinner, Hate the Sin

-Sixty years ago, if the news came that a church or preacher was condoning homosexuality, pedophilia or abortions, people would see to it that the church was either closed down, or the preacher removed from leadership.
-Now homosexuals are being ordained and legally married, pedophilia is rampant, and believers are told not to judge because Jesus loves them.
+Sixty years ago, if the news came that a church or a denomination were condoning homosexuality, pedophilia or abortions, people would see to it that the church was either closed down or the preacher removed from leadership.

 The man’s name was Mohandas ‘Mahatma’ Gandhi, who was considered the ‘father of India’ and the spiritual and national leader of India.
 According to his biography, Gandhi studied law in London early in the 1890s.
 Understanding that politics had to be grounded in religion at that time, he became interested in the Bible, particularly the New Testament.

 After studying Christianity, Gandhi embraced the religions of the Buddhists, Jews, Muslims and Hindus as well.
-He was famous for other quotes regarding Christianity also.
+He was famous for other quotes regarding Christianity, also.

 When asked if he was Hindu, he once said, “Yes, I am.
 I am also a Christian, a Muslim, a Buddhist and a Jew.”
-Sounds like his study in law and politics paid off.
+Sounds like his studies in law and politics paid off.
 He was said to desire a ‘unity of mankind’ under one God, and that people had to be ‘tolerant’ of the beliefs of others.

 He also stated: “I like your Christ.
 I do not like your Christians.
 They are so unlike your Christ.”
 He was shot by a Hindu extremist in 1948, during a prayer vigil.
 Sadly, the last quote of his that I shared can certainly be applied to what we see today amongst multitudes that call themselves “Christians”.